upkie/upkie/README.md

 [![Conda version](https://img.shields.io/conda/vn/conda-forge/upkie.svg)](https://anaconda.org/conda-forge/upkie)
 [![PyPI version](https://img.shields.io/pypi/v/upkie)](https://pypi.org/project/upkie/)

-**Upkie** is an open source wheeled biped robot.
-It has wheels for balancing and legs to negotiate uneven terrains.
+**Upkies** are open-source wheeled biped robots.
+They have wheels for balancing and legs to negotiate uneven terrains.
 Upkies are designed to be buildable with off-the-shelf tools and components, like mjbots actuators.
-You can develop in Python or C++, on Linux or macOS, then deploy your agent to the robot's Raspberry Pi.
-Here are some videos of [Upkies in action](https://www.youtube.com/@upkie).
+You can develop in Python or C++, on Linux or macOS, then deploy your behaviors to the robot's Raspberry Pi.
+Here are some instances of [Upkies in action](https://www.youtube.com/@upkie).

-This repository contains all the materials needed to build and control an Upkie: [build instructions](https://github.com/upkie/upkie/wiki), [documentation](https://upkie.github.io/upkie/) and [examples](https://github.com/upkie/upkie/tree/main/examples).
+This repository contains all the materials needed to build and control an Upkie.
 Questions are welcome in the [discussions forum](https://github.com/upkie/upkie/discussions) or in the [chat room](https://matrix.to/#/#upkie:matrix.org).

+## Building your own Upkie

+Step by step instructions to build a new Upkie from scratch are available in the [Wiki](https://github.com/upkie/upkie/wiki).

 ## Getting started